 Did you know that most other retailers don’t even provide basic photographs of their inventory, let alone being able to provide you with ASET data for critical evaluation.
-For these reasons, I recommend you to work with James Allen when it comes to fancy cuts.
+For these reasons, I recommend you to work with vendors like James Allen, Blue Nile and White Flash.

-In my opinion, this is a very big plus point as you don’t buy sight unseen and there is no cost on your end just to review the diamond.
-Their business model puts customer experiences as their top priority.
-This guarantees you a safe, reliable shopping experience.
+In my opinion, this is a very big plus point as you don’t buy sight unseen and get to browse in a completely stress-free environment.

-2) Inspect diamond for eye-cleanliness and shape with the videos.
+Step #2 – Inspect diamond for eye-cleanliness and shape appeal with the videos.

 If you encounter any problems or want to save yourself the hassle of picking out your own stones, drop me an email with your budget and other relevant details.
 I will be glad to help you shortlist some diamonds.